-Reproduction studies in rats and rabbits during organogenesis at 9 and 7 times the MRHD as mg/m²), respectively, did not reveal any teratogenic potential associated with sotalol HCl.
-In rabbits, a high dose of sotalol 6 times the MRHD as mg/m²) produced a slight increase in fetal death likely due to maternal toxicity.
-Eight times the maximum dose (80 mg/kg/day or 3 times the MRHD.
-In rats a sotalol dose 18 times the MRHD as mg/m²), increased the number of early resorptions, while at 14 times the maximum dose (2.5 times the MRHD as mg/m²), no increase in early resorptions.
+Reproduction studies in rats and rabbits during organogenesis at 9 and 7 times the MRHD (based on surface area), respectively, did not reveal any teratogenic potential associated with sotalol.
+In rabbits, a dose of sotalol 6 times the MRHD produced a slight increase in fetal death as well as maternal toxicity.
+This effect did not occur at sotalol dose 3 times the MRHD.
+In rats a sotalol dose 18 times the MRHD increased the number of early resorptions, while a dose 2.5 times the MRHD, produced no increase in early resorptions.

-Last reviewed on RxList: 3/24/2011
+Last reviewed on RxList: 5/23/2016

 Additional Betapace Information

 Betapace - User Reviews